 There is one additional risk of investing through Property Partner rather than on your own: what if something goes wrong at Property Partner and they cease to exist?
 It's worth noting that Property Partner is well-funded, but is still losing significant amounts of money each year at the moment.

 The good news is that because every property is held within a separate SPV, your investments won't (theoretically) be affected.
 The administrators of the company would appoint someone else to step in and administer the properties.
 Presumably (but this is just a guess), the administrators would list the properties for sale so they could return funds to investors and wind the company up.
+However, being a forced seller is never a good position to be in – so it's entirely possible the properties would sell for less than their expected value, and the administrators' fees would need to be paid too.

 I'm not aware of a property crowdfunding platform having gone through this process before, so we don't know.
 It's worth noting, though, that when peer-to-peer lending platforms have collapsed in the past it's proven complicated and expensive to straighten things out.